everledger/fabkit/README.md

 - `mychannel_pdc$$pcollection$marbles`: it refers to `collectionMarbles` where the `p` in front stands for `private`.
 This will contain the data in clear.

 A few more examples of commands are available in the main chaincode file `./chaincode/pdc/main.go` commented out in the header.

+For a full overview about collections properties and definitions check the official documentation at [this page](https://hyperledger-fabric.readthedocs.io/en/release-1.4/private-data-arch.html).

 ## Blockchain Explorer